-This biweekly gathering will include volunteers who can help you with your braille self-study plan and assignments; staff who can recommend high- and low-tech strategies for taking your braille proficiency to the next level; braille games and activities to help you put your skills into practice; and the opportunity to network with other braille learners.
-This study group is open to blind and sighted learners alike, and is designed to complement your studies at a school, agency, online or on your own.
-(If you’re not sure where to go to start learning braille, we can advise you about your options).
-To register, please call (212) 621-0627 or email email@example.com.
+Join staff, peers and volunteers who can help you with your braille study plan and assignments and recommend strategies for taking your braille proficiency to the next level.
+Braille games and activities will help you put your skills into practice.
+This study group welcomes blind and sighted learners alike.
+If you’re not sure how to begin learning braille, we can help you get started.
+To register, please call 212-621-0627 or email email@example.com.

-Voiceover and IOS for Beginners Short Course with guest Ed Plumacher
+Voiceover and IOS for Beginners Short Course with Ed Plumacher

 Please sign up for the entire series, which will orient you to your IOS device, from unboxing to getting online, communicating, and organizing your schedule and notes.
 When registering please let us know if you’ll be bringing your own device or borrowing one of ours.

 On the Move: Apps and Websites for Getting Around and Getting Involved